-Since I don't want that to happen to anyone else, I hereby offer a simple and proven trick that should avoid the failure or the firing.
+Since I don't want that to happen to anyone else, I'm glad to offer a simple and proven trick that should avoid the failure or the firing.

-If you can't write the first sentence or first paragraph, JUST SKIP IT.
+HERE'S A SIMPLE CURE: if you can't write the first word or first sentence, JUST SKIP IT.

-Start with the second sentence, or second paragraph, and just keep on writing.
+Start with the second word, second phrase, second sentence or second paragraph, and just keep on writing.